Preparing to Write Your Resume

 Take time to create a resume that is well-written, highlights your skills and accomplishments, and results in interviews.
 Start with a draft resume, have the draft reviewed, and allow time to make several revisions.

 - Avoid using templates.
-Their formats are not ideal and do not allow for flexibility in highlighting your unique experiences and accomplishments.
+Their formats are not ideal and do not allow for flexibility in highlighting your individual experiences and accomplishments.

-- Do not exceed 2 pages.
-Many students have one-page resumes, but if you have relevant experience be sure to include it.
+- A one-page resume is preferred by most employers.
+But in some cases, two pages may be needed; if you have relevant experience be sure to include it.
 The key is for the most important and significant information to be found on the first page.

 - Print resumes on high quality resume paper (usually ivory or white), which can be purchased at an office supply store.

 - Use a standard typeface (Times New Roman, Calibri, Garamond, Arial) in a font size no smaller than 10-11 pt.
 Do not incorporate graphics, borders, clip art, or fanciful fonts.
-Exception: Graphic Design and Art Majors
+Exception: if you would like to enter the field of graphic design and art major.

 - Make the resume highly skimmable – short paragraphs / bullet points, crisp descriptions, and use of bold, underline, and italics to emphasize important information.